Seattle Seahawks: Headquarters and training camps

 During the Seahawks' first ten seasons (1976–85), the team's headquarters was in Kirkland at the southern end of the Lake Washington Shipyard (now Carillon Point), on the shores of Lake Washington.
 The summer training camps were held across the state at Eastern Washington University in Cheney, southwest of Spokane.

 When the team's new headquarters across town in Kirkland was completed in 1986, the Seahawks held training camp at home for the next eleven seasons (1986–96), staying in the dormitories of the adjacent Northwest College.
 In 1997, Dennis Erickson's third season as head coach, the team returned to the hotter and more isolated Cheney for training camp, which continued through 2006.
 In 2007, training camp returned to the Seahawk's Kirkland facility because of the scheduled China Bowl (NFL) game, which was later canceled.
 In 2008, the Seahawks held the first three weeks of camp in Kirkland, then moved to the new 19 acre Virginia Mason Athletic Center (VMAC) on August 18 for the final week of training camp, where the team has held their training camps since.
-The new facility, adjacent to Lake Washington in Renton, has four full-size practice fields: three natural grass outdoors and one FieldTurf indoors.
+Located on the southeastern shore of Lake Washington in Renton, the VMAC has four full-size practice fields: three natural grass outdoors and one FieldTurf indoors.

 Seasons and overall records

 The Seattle Seahawks have competed in 50 NFL seasons, dating back to their expansion year of 1976.
 The team has compiled a regular-season record and a record in the playoffs, for an overall record of and a winning percentage.
-Seattle has reached the playoffs in 20 separate seasons, including in the 2005 season when they lost Super Bowl XL to the Pittsburgh Steelers, the 2013 season when they defeated the Denver Broncos to win Super Bowl XLVIII, and the 2014 season when they lost Super Bowl XLIX to the New England Patriots.
+Seattle has reached the playoffs in 21 separate seasons, including in the 2005 season when they lost Super Bowl XL to the Pittsburgh Steelers 21–10, the 2013 season when they defeated the Denver Broncos 43–8 to win Super Bowl XLVIII, the 2014 season when they lost Super Bowl XLIX to the New England Patriots 28–24, and the 2025 season, this time beating the Patriots 29–13 in Super Bowl LX.
 In the 2010 season, the Seahawks became the first team in NFL history to earn a spot in the playoffs with a losing record (7–9, .438) in a full season; this was by winning the division.
 The Seahawks would go on to defeat the reigning Super Bowl champion New Orleans Saints in the Wild Card round, becoming the first team ever to win a playoff game with a losing record.
 Until Week 7 of the 2016 season against the Arizona Cardinals, the Seahawks had never recorded a tied game in their history.